rtiangha/SiEd-Dana/README.md

 ##Copyright Notice
 This software is licensed under the terms of version 2 of the GPL, included in the LICENSE file in the source code directory.

-The icons are Copyright Stefan Smith and Tankut Enric, and the copyright for the translations is attributed in the `text_resource.h` file.
-Portions of SiEd-Dana are based off of the original SiEd project Copyright 2003-2005 Benjamin Roe.
+The icons are Copyright Stefan Smith and Tankut Enric, and the copyright for the various language translations is attributed in the `text_resource.h` file.
+Portions of SiEd-Dana are based off of the original SiEd project, Copyright 2003-2005 Benjamin Roe.
 New additions are Copyright 2016 Reg Tiangha.